Aspirinsmurf/risky-plays-calculator/README.md

 > **Example:** A Saurus has a 2-die block against a Dark Elf Lineman.
 The only acceptable result is Defender Down.
 The syntax is `2block1` or `2b1`.

 // REQUEST FOR COMMENT: Is this the most intuitive way to deal with acceptable outcomes from a block or should it be in the format of 1+, 2+, etc.?
+Or even in the form `(DN,DS,P)`?
 I often think of block results in terms of the latter, but I rarely use actual Block Dice in play, so I'm biased.

 **Note:** The interpreter assumes that only a result of Attacker Down will result in a turnover.
 Don't include a result of "Both Down" as acceptable unless the blocking player has the Block skill.